 Teacher Performance Expectations #4:

-Planning Instruction and Designing Learning Experiences
+Planning Instruction & Designing Learning Experiences

 School can be intimidating.
 It is even harder for students facing an unfamiliar school, language, or culture.
 One goal is to be a supportive and accepting teacher by creating a welcoming and language-rich classroom to make student transitions easier.
 Because of these factors, it is important to note how we frame the lessons.

-Connecting academic experiences to community values is essential for meaningful adolescent learning.
-My plan is to gather a multidisciplinary assessment team of interpreters, bilingual educators, and people who are familiar with the student's culture and language to weigh-in on my teaching methods.
-I have also utilized useful tools such as Microsoft Translator to communicate with parents, or Venn Diagram Generators as a mental model to explain similarities and differences through incorporating visuals.
+My plan for Literacy is to gather a multidisciplinary assessment team of interpreters, bilingual educators, and people who are familiar with the student's culture and language to weigh-in on my teaching methods.
+I also utilize tools such as Microsoft Translator to communicate with parents, or Venn Diagram Generators as a mental model to explain similarities and differences through incorporating visuals.